ThingsRobMade/I-Heart-You-Infinity/README.md

  A Bluetooth-controlled Infinity Mirror using a [SparkFun ESP32 Thing](), some [RGB LEDs](https://www.sparkfun.com/products/14732), and a simple app created using [MIT's App Inventor](http://appinventor.mit.edu/).

-# WIP!

-This repo will be completed soon.
-Stop by at the end of the day!

 ![Infinity Heart](https://github.com/ThingsRobMade/I-Heart-You-Infinity/blob/main/Images/InfinityHeartChaseTiny.gif)